zx0r/VSCodium-Configuration/README.md

-### 🧬 ZeroTrustIDE: Security as Design.
+### 🧬 VSCodium/VSCode: Security as Design.
 Boosted by Code.

 - No root.
 No tracking.
 Just code - faster, safer, cleaner.
 - Privacy, telemetry-free development environment that puts security at the core.
 - Preconfigured for GitHub Copilot and VSCodium, simplifies developer onboarding.

-###### 🔋 **Why ZeroTrustIDE?**

-- Because privacy and performance don’t have to be mutually exclusive.
-- Because your dev environment should respect your system.
-- Because trust is earned — not assumed.

 ###### 📌 **Features**

 - Privacy: Disables all telemetry and trackers, ensuring compliance with modern privacy standards.
-- Security Model: Operates on the principle of least privilege.
-No system-wide changes.
-No sudo required.
 - Cross-Platform: Works across macOS, Linux, and Windows with unified configurations.
 - macOS SIP Compliance: Installs VSCodium to ~/Applications — no System Integrity Protection violations.
 - Developer Efficiency: Ships with curated extensions, keybindings, and settings for rapid productivity.